pyArchimate – Public API shim

 Raises:

-ArchimateConceptTypeError – Exception raised on elem_type or parent tyme error
+ArchimateConceptTypeError – Exception raised on elem_type or parent type error

 Returns: